11 Sneaky Sources of Added SugarArticle posted in: Diet & Nutrition

 1. Barbecue Sauce

-Until the Nutrition Facts label is updated, the back of the bottle will just list “sugars,” but even that will shock you when it comes to barbecue sauce: According to the U.S. Department of Agriculture’s nutrient database, just two tablespoons of one leading brand’s sauce has nearly 12 grams of sugar.
+Until the Nutrition Facts label is updated, the back of the bottle will just list “sugars,” but even that will shock you when it comes to barbecue sauce: According to the U.S. Department of Agriculture’s nutrient database, just two tablespoons of one leading brand’s sauce has nearly 12 grams of hidden sugar.

-The key to finding added sugars is to look at the ingredients list: Words like high fructose corn syrup, honey, cane sugar, brown sugar, dextrose, maltose, sucrose, syrup, molasses, evaporated cane juice, glucose, fruit juice concentrates, or agave nectar are code for added sugar.
+The key to finding sources of added sugar is to look at the ingredients list: Words like high fructose corn syrup, honey, cane sugar, brown sugar, dextrose, maltose, sucrose, syrup, molasses, evaporated cane juice, glucose, fruit juice concentrates, or agave nectar are code for added sugar.
 And on barbecue sauces, the first ingredient—and thus, the ingredient with more weight in the product than any other—is often high fructose corn syrup.